Bltgn/DF-succubus/fooccubus-prod/readme.txt

 * You can embark with Soul Wisps, those pets are used as a fodder for summoning.
 * Migrants and caravans will bring additional wisps.
 * In order to summon a creature, you must install a summoning circle and a pasture next to each other.
-* Pasture one or more soul wisp next to the circle.
+* Pasture one or more soul wisps next to the circle.
 * The soul wisp will be replaced with the target creature.
 * When possible, the resulting gender will be choosen randomly.